Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 - **Forms**: This is where the user creates/updates new rows in the tables.

-Both will be integrated to the model-driven app for a better user-experience.
+Both will be integrated into the model-driven app for a better user experience.

 ## Prerequisites

 - Completion of **Lab 0 - Validate lab environment**

 - Completion of **Lab 1 - Data Modeling**

 ## Things to consider before you begin

 - What changes should we make to improve the user experience?

 - What should we include in a model-driven app based on the data model we have built?

 - What customizations can be made on the sitemap of a model-driven app?

 ## Exercise 1: Customize Views and Forms

-In this exercise, you will customize views and forms of the custom created tables that will be used in the model-driven app.
+In this exercise, you will customize views and forms of the custom-created tables that will be used in the model-driven app.

 ### Task 1: Edit Visit Form